Working to make government more effective

 David Jones, former Welsh secretary and Brexit minister

 David Jones was a Wales Office minister between 2010 and 2014, serving as secretary of state from 2012.
 He was later a minister of state in the Department for Exiting the European Union (2016–17).
-He has been a Conservative MP since 2005.
+He was the Conservative MP for Clwyd West between 2005 and 2024.

 David Jones reflects on his year as a minister in the new Department for Exiting the EU